kristoferssolo/scalpel/README.md

 - **Price Checker** - A price checker that works like you'd expect, when it works.
 But better.
 Sometimes.
 - **Regex** - Generate, save and hotkey regex strings.
 Maps/Waystones, Flask & Custom for now.
 More coming.
 Powered by [poe.re](https://poe.re)
 - **Economy Audit** - Bulk retier items based on current market prices from poe.ninja
-- **Dust Explorer** - Easily filter uniques to find the best ones to dust
-- **Div Card Explorer** - EV calculator for div cards on maps with live prices (s/o [Maps of Exile](https://github.com/deathbeam/maps-of-exile) and the Forbidden Library)
-- **Socket Recolor** - Easily calculate cost of recoloring sockets on items
 - **Online Filter Sync** - Use and update your FilterBlade filter like you always do, with the speed of local edits.
 - **Macros** - Create chat macros for hideout etc.
 - **Cheat Sheets** - Use prefabs (PoE1 Leagues, PoE2 Leveling Guide) or add your own.
 Or just add pictures of Greg.
 - **View in Wiki/PoEDB/Ninja** - Don't like what Scalpel has to say about an item?
 Try the other sites.
+- **Art Mode** - Bind an app hotkey in settings to launch an artboard on top of the game - draw, add shapes, text and images.
+I don't know who would want this besides content creators but it's really fucking cool.
 - **Plugins (beta)** - Browse and install from Settings → Plugins, or build your own.
-- **And more** - Scrollable stash tabs, filter checkpoints etc.
+- **And more** - Scrollable stash tabs, filter checkpoints, cool themes etc.

+**PoE1 Only:**
+- **Dust Explorer** - Easily filter uniques to find the best ones to dust
+- **Div Card Explorer** - EV calculator for div cards on maps with live prices (s/o [Maps of Exile](https://github.com/deathbeam/maps-of-exile) and the Forbidden Library)
+- **Socket Recolor** - Easily calculate cost of recoloring sockets on items

 ## Plugins